Name: Aaron

 intestate the law gave one third of his property to his widow, Jane.
 This is

-apparently referred to as the "Widow's third".
-It would appear that
+referred to as the "Widow's third".
+It would appear that when his

-when his widow Jane died (on 13 Dec 1849) it came time to distribute the
+widow Jane died (on 13 Dec 1849) it came time to distribute the remainder of

-remainder of Robert's estate among his children.
-Their appropriate powers of
+Robert's estate among his children.
+Their appropriate powers of attorney and

-attorney and receipts for the settlement are filed with the court.
-"R. J.
+receipts for the settlement are filed with the court.
+"R. J. Cooper,

 "December Orphans Court

-1813" (I suspect the following is filed with the 1813 Court documents
+1813" (The following is filed with the 1813 Court documents because the

-because the following links to earlier events, even though the notes below are
+following links to earlier events, even though the notes below are dated 1850

 "And now, September 16,